Spectral properties of unions of intervals and groups of local translations: Abstract

 \section{Abstract}

 In connection to the Fuglede conjecture, and to Fuglede's original work \cite{Fug74}, we study one-parameter unitary groups associated to self-adjoint extensions of the differential operator $Df=\frac1{2\pi i}f'$ on a union of finite intervals.
 We present a formula for such unitary groups and we use it to discover some geometric properties of such sets in $\br$ which admit orthogonal bases of exponential functions (also called spectral sets).
+In particular, we show that, when a union of intervals is a spectral set, then the lengths of the gaps between the intervals must be sums of lengths of the intervals of the set, with possible repetition.

 {\mathsf{D}} {\mathscr D_{\operatorname*{max}}} {\Ds_{\operatorname*{min}}} {\operatorname*{dom}} {\operatorname{Exp}}